Jesire/SpaceX-Falcon-9-first-stage-landing-prediction/README.md

 # SpaceX-Falcon-9-first-stage-landing-prediction

-SpaceX advertises Falcon 9 rocket launches on its website with a cost of 62 million dollars; other providers cost upward of 165 million dollars each, much of the savings is because SpaceX can reuse the first stage.
-Therefore if we can determine if the first stage will land, we can determine the cost of a launch.
-This information can be used if an alternate company wants to bid against SpaceX for a rocket launch.
+SpaceX offers Falcon 9 rocket launches at a cost of $62 million, which is significantly lower than other providers whose costs exceed $165 million.
+This is primarily due to SpaceX's ability to reuse the first stage.
+Therefore, by predicting the successful landing of the first stage, one can estimate the cost of a launch.
+This knowledge could be beneficial for a company seeking to compete with SpaceX in the bidding process for a rocket launch contract.